On the application of the Rayleigh-Ritz method to a projected Hamiltonian: The Rayleigh-Ritz method

 For simplicity, we choose the non-orthogonal basis set

 already used earlier\cite{F24}.
 Table~\ref{tab:RRH} shows that the RRM eigenvalues $W_{k}$ converge from above towards the exact eigenvalues $E_{k}$ as expected\cite{P68,SO96,M33,F22,F24}.

-Tables \ref{tab:D=1}, \ref{tab:D=2} and \ref{tab:D=3} show the RRM results for the projected Hamiltonian $H_{D}$ with $D=1$, $D=2$ and $D=3$, respectively (note that $k=1,2,\ldots ,D$ in this example).
-We appreciate that there are $D$ meaningful eigenvalues $W_{k}\neq 0$, $k=1,2,\ldots ,D$, and the remaining roots vanish $W_{k}=0$, $D<k\leq N$.
-A most curious fact is that the RRM eigenvalues $W_{k}$ converge towards the exact ones $E_{k}$ from below.
-The well known proofs for the upper bounds mentioned above \cite {M33,F22} (and references therein) do not apply here because the functions $ u_{i}(x)$ cannot be expressed in terms of the finite set $\left\{ \psi _{k}(x),\;k=1,2,\ldots ,D\right\} $.
+Tables \ref{tab:D=1} and \ref{tab:D=2} show the RRM results for the projected Hamiltonian $H_{D}$ with $D=1$ and $D=2$, respectively (note that $ k=1,2,\ldots ,D$ in this example).
+We appreciate that there are $D$ eigenvalues $W_{k}\neq 0$, $k=1,2,\ldots ,D$, and the remaining roots vanish $W_{k}=0$, $D<k\leq N$ as expected.
+It is interesting that the RRM yields the eigenvalues $E=0$ exactly while the others are approximate (though, they converge towards the exact ones as $N$ increases).
+The reason is that the RRM yields $N-D$ approximate solutions $\left| \varphi _{j}\right\rangle $ that are orthogonal to $\left| \psi _{k}\right\rangle $, $k=1,2,\ldots ,D$.
+We appreciate that in these particular cases the RRM eigenvalues $W_{k}$ converge towards the exact ones $E_{k}$ from below.
+However, this result is not general.
+In table~\ref{tab:D=3} we show RRM eigenvalues for $D=3$.
+We see that this approach yields an upper bound to $E_{1}$ for $N=1$ and lower bounds to all the eigenvalues for $N>1$.
+The well known proofs for the upper bounds mentioned above \cite{M33,F22} (and references therein) do not apply here because the functions $u_{i}(x)$ cannot be expressed in terms of the finite set $\left\{ \psi _{k}(x),\;k=1,2,\ldots ,D\right\} $.

 For every RRM eigenvalue $W_{k}$ we obtain an approximate solution\cite {P68,SO96,F24}